 Let’s look at the black-box testing in more details.
 You can also check our Appium example for Android and iOS devices, running against popular Clash of Clans mobile game.

 First, we wanted to use some open source components to bridge the gap between image recognition, handling of graphics assets, and combining those with Appium framework.
 The fact that Appium is a cross-platform framework works really well here because mobile games usually work exactly the same way on Android and iOS devices enabling us to use the same script on both major platforms.
-Appium does a lot of the heavy lifting from the installation to providing necessary input events and managing the test automation session while providing sufficiently high level interface for the next layer of our solution.
+Appium does a lot of the heavy lifting from the installation to providing necessary input events and managing the test automation session while providing a sufficiently high-level interface for the next layer of our solution.

 The second step for building this combination to provide value for mobile game testing, we were looking a way to recognize graphics elements and how test script could access that.
 After that, based naturally what test script is meant to do, we have to enable interactions on these graphical elements and figure out a way to validate if the view has changed after any interaction.